 The cost for Disney Genie+ at Disneyland is $20 per person per day.

 2. What rides are offered on Disney Genie+?
-What about with a la carte Lightning Lane?
+What about with paid individual Lightning Lane?

-Disneyland will be offering up to 19 attractions with Genie+ for the single $20 daily fee.
+Disneyland launched with 19 attractions between the 2 parks on Genie+ for the single $20 daily fee.
 Those include:

 - Big Thunder Mountain Railroad